Saturday Delivery Summer 2023 now available

 My role as an artist is to serve the work.

-Drink the best beer I can afford, and don’t be afraid of the cheap stuff.
-A cheap, cold lager on a hot summer’s day really hits the spot.
+Drink the best beer I can afford, and don’t fear the cheap stuff.
+A cheap, cold lager hits the spot on a hot summer’s day.

 Context, context, context.